Article

 Imagine if they were to apply this same principle to their scalp and hair care products.
 What difference would it make?

 We need to understand that the scalp is a continuation of facial skin, and is made up of the same type of epidermal cells (known as Corneocytes) as the face.
-These Corneocytes are a large part of skin barrier defence systems, designed to protect the inner epidermis and dermis from the environment.

 Hair is specialized epithelial cells that are “hard” keratin proteins called Trichocyte keratins that could classify as a ‘barrier defence system.’
 As hair too plays a role in protection against friction, bacteria, and temperature control similar to skin.